melezhik/outthentic/README.md

     12

-And finally lets run test suite:
+And finally lets run our suite:

     $ strun